Finite-time teleportation phase transition in random quantum circuits

-The effective imaginary time evolution represents a thermal state of the ferromagnetic Ising Hamiltonian in Eq.~\eqref{eq:Heff} at inverse temperature $t$.
+The effective imaginary time evolution above yields a thermal state of the ferromagnetic Ising Hamiltonian in Eq.~\eqref{eq:Heff} at inverse temperature $t$.
 For two-dimensional RUCs, the associated two-dimensional Ising model will undergo a ferromagnetic transition at a temperature corresponding to a finite critical time $t_c$.
-Similarly, for one-dimensional RUCs, the associated one-dimensional Ising model can exhibit a finite temperature transition provided sufficiently long-range power-law decaying interactions with exponent $\alpha\leq 2$~\cite{ruelle1968statistical,dyson1969existence,thouless1969long,anderson1971some}.
+Similarly, for one-dimensional RUCs, the associated one-dimensional Ising model can exhibit a finite-temperature transition provided the unitary couplings decay with a sufficiently small power of distance $\alpha\leq 2$~\cite{ruelle1968statistical,dyson1969existence,thouless1969long,anderson1971some}.
+This finite-temperature phase transition implies a transition in the output state of the circuit occurring at a finite time.

-Despite the existence of a finite-time transition in the average time evolution operator, it is unclear how to probe the transition in the output state of the circuit.
-Specifically, different information-theoretic quantities correspond to distinct boundary conditions at the final time in the effective spin model~\cite{bao2021symmetry}.
-A natural probe to consider, the subsystem purity, corresponds to a spin model with spins at the final time fixed to be ``down" in the subsystem and ``up" in its complement~\cite{hayden2016holographic,nahum2018operator,vasseur2018entanglement}.
-Since we are considering a space-time slab of finite thickness (finite time), such boundary conditions explicitly break the Ising symmetry in the bulk.
-Therefore, the subsystem purity does not exhibit a finite-time transition.

-A physical boundary condition at the final time, which does preserve the permutation symmetry, is a \emph{measurement}.
-This brings us to our probe of choice, the mutual information between a reference $A$ and a distant output qubit $B$ conditioned on measurement outcomes on the rest of the output qubits [Fig.~\ref{fig:setup}(a)]~\cite{napp2019efficient}.
-This quantity gives an upper bound for the (average) fidelity of teleporting a quantum state in $A$ to an output qubit $B$.
-Note that after performing the measurements, the state of the two remaining qubits is pure.
-Hence $S_{AB|M}=0$, and $I_{A:B|M}=2S_{A|M}=2S_{B|M}$.